University of Delaware Office of Development and Alumni Relations Privacy Notice

 Information that We Collect

-We collect and maintain personal information from and about donors including name, home and work address, phone number, personal and work email address, preferred name, job title, spouse/partner name, parent name(s), biographical information, philanthropic capacity based on name, address, and publicly-available information, payment information, gift history information, and event registration/participation information (including photographs and videos from events).
+We collect and maintain personal information from and about donors including name, home and work address, phone number, personal and work email address, preferred name, job title, spouse/partner name, parent name(s), biographical and demographic information, philanthropic capacity based on name, address, and publicly available information, payment information, gift history information, and event registration/participation information (including photographs and videos from events).
 If a donor is an alumnus of the University, we may collect certain additional data from the University’s Office of the Registrar relating to the experience of the student while attending the University (such as student club memberships and degrees awarded).

 Information about Minor Children